ducanhmit/tensorflow-tutorial/README.md

 This is the repository for codes and markdown files

-BooK: AI and Machine Learning for Coders
+Book: AI and Machine Learning for Coders